 What to Expect at a Hearing Test

 This page is for you if you wonder what to expect at a hearing test.
 You may have decided to take the initiative to improve your hearing health and we must congratulate you on that!
 Treating your hearing loss results is major gains for your overall health, not just your hearing.

 You may feel uncomfortable about the possibility of a hearing exam, but you shouldn't worry: a hearing test is pain free and non-invasive, and it's a minor procedure from beginning to end.
-Hearing tests are designed to assess your sound perception and processing capabilities, as well as ability to recognize speech.
+Hearing exams are designed to assess your sound perception and processing capabilities, as well as ability to recognize speech.
 If a hearing loss is identified, the hearing test is also meant to determine the nature of hearing loss you have and the extent to which you are experiencing it.

-Here’s what you can expect from a hearing test with us.
+Here’s what you can expect from a hearing exam with us.

 1. A consultation